The Edwin Drood Murders

 “No one was dead: to begin with.”

 It’s the holiday season in Dickens Junction, Oregon.
 Local bookstore owner Simon Alastair is getting ready for the community’s annual celebration of Charles Dickens’s well-known story.
-But when a mysterious stranger shows up in the Junction and is murdered hours later, Simon begins to suspect that his little community has been targeted for destruction by a shadowy organization.
+But when how to trade bitcoin a mysterious stranger shows up in the Junction and is murdered hours later, Simon begins to suspect that his little community has been targeted for destruction by a shadowy organization.
 And why is everyone suddenly reading Ayn Rand?

 With the support of Zach, a dashing young magazine reporter, Simon decides to investigate the crime himself.
 When a second murder follows, Simon must confront the worst question of all: which of his friends and business associates is a ruthless murderer?